yoyoyoseob/stress-test-ios-0615-public/README.md

 ###Reading
 all the matchers we will use and more info on testing syntax can be found [here](https://github.com/specta/expecta) in the docs

+##Instructions
+1. Open up your StressTest.xcworkspace file
+2. Take a look at your `FISGenericTestSpecSpec.m` in the StressTestTests group in Xcode.
+3. You should notice several things in our Spec file:
+  - Our outermost `describe` block gives you the name of our Spec, in this case `FISGenericTestSpec`.
+This is typically the name of the file you are testing.
+As we are testing Apple's code, we're just going to call these tests generic.
+  - Inside our outermost describe block, we have another describe block.
+This tell you what you can expect out of the tests below.
+Here we have our basic instructions to write our generic tests based on how they're being described.
+    - each describe block in here will cover one type of 'matcher', like equal or notEqual.
+You can read more about the matchers we'll be using in the Reading section above.
+    - each describe block may have several `it` blocks that explain what the code inside should be proving.
+All of the `it` blocks tell you to write your code inside of them.